JaGeo/Advanced_Jobflow_Tutorial/README.md

 This tutorial includes information on how to write a job for jobflows, how to connect jobs to a workflow including dynamic features and how to store job results in databases.
 The structure of the workflow is inspired by workflows that have been developed for [atomate2](https://github.com/materialsproject/atomate2) and [quacc](https://github.com/Quantum-Accelerators/quacc).

+This tutorial is also connected to binder and google collab so that you can execute the code via their services.

 ## Contributions
 Everyone is very much invited to contribute suggestions or changes via pull requests.